 ...1960...
 Cow Creek and Greenland Ranch in Death Valley CA reported morning lows of 102 degrees.
 The afternoon high at Greenland Ranch was 124 degrees, and the high at Cow Creek that afternoon was 126 degrees.
 The coolest low for the entire month for both locations was 82 degrees.

 ...1974...
 A severe thunderstorm with winds to 80 mph and up to two inches of rain washed out four to five foot deep sections of roadway in Lake Havasu City AZ.
 Three persons in a station wagon died as it was carried 3000 feet down a wash by a ten foot wall of water.

 ...1977...
+At Newport, Rhode Island the high temperature peaked at 92 degrees, breaking the old record of 90 degrees set in 1905 and 1952.
 Thunderstorms produced torrential rains over parts of southwestern Pennsylvania.
 Some places receive more than twelve inches in a seven hour period.
 The heavy rains cause flash flooding along streams resulting in widespread severe damage.
 The cloudburst floods Johnstown with up to ten feet of water resulting in 76 deaths, countless injuries, and 424 million dollars damage.

 ...1986...
 In the midst of a stubborn heat wave, the all-time record high for Charleston, South Carolina was broken for the second time within one week.
 The new all-time record high was 104 degrees, breaking the old record of 103 degrees set on July 9, 1986.